facebook

 IM K–5 Math is designed so that students build procedural fluency and conceptual understanding simultaneously.
 The representations, strategies, and algorithms that are used and highlighted are purposefully designed for coherence.
 Fluency is embedded throughout the lessons, rather than isolated as a separate skill.

-How does the fluency practice embedded in IM K–5 Math support teachers implementing culturally responsive pedagogy?
+How does the fluency practice embedded in IM K–5 Math support teachers in meeting the needs of all students?

 How does IM K–5 Math reinforce fluency with facts?